cobblingai/cortex/docs/ARCHITECTURE.md

 ## Development Tools and Configuration

 - **Vite**: Used for fast development and building
-  - Separate configurations for main, renderer, and preload processes
+  - Separate configurations for main, renderer, preload, and MCP processes
 - **Electron Forge**: Handles packaging and distribution
 - **TypeScript**: Used throughout the codebase for type safety
 - **React**: Used for building the user interface
+- **ESLint**: Used for code quality and consistency
+- **pnpm**: Package manager for dependencies

 ## Build and Development